 (Performing Arts & Fine Art Illustrative Photography)

-I have moved back and forth between Windows and Mac.
-Right now I have a Windows machine as a beefy desktop (for heavy-duty Photoshop work), and a 2013 MacBook Pro for mobile editing.
+COMPUTERS: MacBook Pro, Windows computer: I have moved back and forth between Windows and Mac.
+I know this is a choice that inspires religious wars, and it's probably infuriating to hear me say "it doesn't matter to me", but it really doesn't.
+The tools I need work on both platforms.
+Right now I have a Windows machine as a beefy desktop (for heavy duty Photoshop work), and a 2013 Macbook Pro for mobile editing.

 My workstation space is very flexible - I have a Manfrotto AutoPole setup with paper backdrops; roll out a backdrop, and my workstation space is converted into a small studio space, which is handy for informal sessions or personal projects.